Presenters for the Prayer Vigil for the Earth

 Iya Ololodi (Amshatar) Monroe

-Iya Ololodi (Amshatar) Monroe, Yoruba Priest and Founder of SACRED SPACE: Where Indigenous Paths Meet.
+Iya Ololodi (Amshatar) Monroe, Yoruba Priest and Founder of SACRED SPACE: Where Indigenous Paths Meet and Women of Spirit Online.
 It is only through the "Doing" of the Almighty Mother/Father God of Creation and its Spiritual Hierarchy (by whatever names they may be known) that we can do anything.
 With that understanding, the presence and power of the "Doer" is invoked and honored at the beginning of any significant undertaking.
 Iya Olofina chants to Oshun (Yoruba River Goddess) in praise, honor and invocation that Oshun would be an active spiritual force during the Water Ceremony so that it could achieve the purpose for which it had been called and be a blessing for all.

 Ani Rinchen